 Contents

-Founded in 1910, a favorite snack of literary giants
+A favorite snack of literary giants that founded in 1910

-Founded in the Meiji era (1868-1912), this long-established Japanese confectionery is the originator of “Kibimochi,” a type of rice cake loved by many great writers.
+The shop has been open in the Meiji era (1868-1912), this long-established Japanese confectionery is the originator of “Kibimochi,” a type of rice cake which loved by many great writers.

 The exterior of the shop, which retains the atmosphere of those days, is a popular photo spot.